queengooborg/PlusTiC-Reforged/README.md

 See [Mod Support](./docs/Mod%20Support.md) for a list of mods that PlusTiC Reforged supports.

+## New Materials

+See [Materials](./docs/Materials.md) for a list of materials that PlusTiC Reforged introduces, as well as what items are accepted to create that material.

 ## New Tools

 - Katana: a fast two-handed weapon that deals increasing damage the more mobs you kill.